This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Also known as the “sunshine vitamin,” getting enough vitamin D is incredibly important.

-Vitamin D is produced in the skin as a result of sun exposure and can be obtained in small quantities through foods like mushrooms, eggs and fish.
+This fat-soluble vitamin is produced in the skin as a result of sun exposure and can be obtained in small quantities through foods like mushrooms, eggs and fish.

 Those who have dark skin, are obese or get limited exposure to sunlight are at a greater risk for vitamin D deficiency.
 For these individuals, supplementation can be beneficial to prevent deficiency.